reichlab/docs.zoltardata/docs/Forecasts.md

 ## Download a single forecast

 > Note: Downloading multiple forecasts is possible, but only programmatically using the [Zoltar libraries](ApiIntro.md).
-Learn more on the [query format](QueryFormat.md) page.
+Learn more on the [forecast query format](ForecastQueryFormat.md) page.

 To download a particular forecast: